 Absolutely not!
 The FAFSA is available on October 1 each year to students planning to attend school the following fall.
 While most schools won’t send out acceptance offers until March or April, their FAFSA deadline may be as early as February.
 Some grants are first-come, first-served, so the earlier you finish your FAFSA, the better.
 The FAFSA will give you the option to send your completed application to up to 10 schools.
 After your FAFSA is processed, you will receive a Data Release Number which you can then distribute to any other schools to which you have applied.

 Besides the FAFSA, some schools may require you to fill out the CSS Profile.
 It is another financial aid application that gives colleges more detailed information about your financial situation.
 Unlike the FAFSA, the CSS Profile is not free.
 The institutions that require it will not make you a financial aid offer until both the FAFSA and the CSS Profile are complete.
 It also becomes available on October 1 each year.

-Finally, if you want to apply for private grants and scholarships, you can search and apply beginning your freshman year of high school.
+Finally, if you want to apply for private grants and scholarships, you can search and apply beginning your freshman year of high school, and sometimes even earlier.
 This gives you a head start when it comes to figuring out your college finances.
 Not only should you apply for scholarships that will provide money for your freshman year, but you can continue to apply for more and different scholarships throughout college.

 “The FAFSA takes too long to fill out and isn’t worth it.”